 By Rick Steves

+The town's origins are still evident in its design.
 Conwy's charming High Street leads down to a fishy harbor that permitted Edward to restock his castle safely.
 Because the modern highway was tunneled under the town, Conwy has a strolling ambience.
 I find it the perfect size — big enough to have a real vitality, but small enough to be cozy.

 Sitting lonely in the town center is St. Mary's Parish Church, the centerpiece of a Cistercian abbey that stood here a hundred years before the town or castle.
 Popular here because they were French and not English, the Cistercians taught locals farming and mussel-gathering techniques.
 When Edward took over he moved the monks 12 miles upstream, but kept the church for his town.
 The churchyard has plenty of noteworthy tombstones, many of which look new, despite being hundreds of years old — because pure slate weathers even better than marble.

 Between the town walls and the River Conwy is the town's harborfront.
 Now mellow, it was once a busy zone where slate was transferred off river barges and loaded onto big three-masted ships.
 Back when much of Europe was roofed with Welsh slate, Conwy was a boomtown.
 These days the harborfront is a laid-back area that locals treat like a town square.
 On summer evenings, it seems everyone in town is here enjoying the local cuisine — "chips," ice cream, and beer.
-Why not join them?
 The benches and knee-high walls along the quay are ideal for a picnic, and two good fish-and-chips shops, plus a thriving pub, are right nearby.

 Of course, the big sight in town is Conwy Castle, with eight linebacker towers perched on a rocky outcropping overhanging the sea.
 Built in four years, the castle was cleverly designed to welcome the English who came by sea and repel any angry Welsh attacking by land.
 My favorite of the many castles in North Wales, it's compact, fun to explore, and offers the town's best views.

 And just six miles south of town is Bodnant Garden, a sumptuous 80-acre display of floral color.
 Set in the lush green of Snowdonia, this garden is one of Britain's best.
-It's famous for its magnolias, rhododendrons, camellias, roses, and a floral arch made of bright-yellow laburnum — which, when in bloom (late-May through early June) hangs like stalactites over the heads of garden lovers strolling beneath it.
+It's famous for its magnolias, rhododendrons, camellias, roses, and a floral arch made of bright-yellow laburnum — which, when in bloom (late May through early June) hangs like stalactites over the heads of garden lovers strolling beneath it.